Secondary Mathematics PCK 1 (9968.3)

 PrerequisitesMust have passed 36 credit points including 10450 Ways of Knowing, Being and Doing in Education AND 10425 Curriculum - Assessment, Planning and Reporting.

-All required readings and resources will be provided and can be found on the Unit Canvas site.
+Readings and resources will be provided for each workshop and can be found on the Unit Canvas site.

 Submission of assessment items